eliblock/git-hooks/README.md

 $ bats test
 ```
 * All bats tests are run on every pull request to master (most recently: ![test](https://github.com/eliblock/git-hooks/workflows/test/badge.svg))
-* Two helper libraries for bats are bundled via git submodules at `./test/libs/bats-assert` and `./test/libs/bats-support`.
+* Three helper libraries for bats are bundled via git submodules at `./test/libs/bats-assert`, `./test/libs/bats-support`, and `./test/libs/bats-file`.
 To use these libraries, you must download them:
 ```bash
 $ git submodule update --init
 ```